Byzantine army: Cataphracts

 In response to the Persians fielding heavy cavalry that proved unmatched in head-to-head combat, the Byzantines attempted to replicate these elite units, calling them "cataphracts".
 The word cataphract (from the Greek κατάφρακτος, kataphraktos, with a literal meaning of 'completely armored' in English) was what Greek- and later Latin-speaking peoples used to describe heavy cavalry.
 Historically, the cataphract was a heavily armed and armoured cavalryman who saw action from the earliest days of Antiquity up through the High Middle Ages.
 Originally, the term cataphract referred to a type of armour worn to cover the whole body and that of the horse.
 Eventually the term described the cavalryman himself.
 The cataphracts were both fearsome and disciplined.
 Similar to the Persian units on which they were based, both man and horse were heavily armoured, the riders equipped with lances, bows and maces.
 These troops were slow compared to other cavalry, but their effect on the battlefield, particularly under the Emperor Nikephoros II, was devastating.
 More heavily armoured types of cataphract were called clibanarii (klibanophoroi).
 Over time these stopped being a distinctive unit and were subsumed by the cataphracts.

 Cavalry

 The Byzantine cavalry were ideally suited to combat on the plains of Anatolia and northern Syria, which, from the seventh century onwards, constituted the principal battleground in the struggle against the forces of Islam.
 They were heavily armed using lance, mace and sword as well as strong composite bows which allowed them to achieve success against lighter, faster enemies, being particularly effective against both the Arabs and Turks in the east, and the Hungarians and Pechenegs in the west.

-By the mid-Byzantine period (c900-1200) the regular mounted arm was broadly divided into katafraktoi (heavily armored and intended for shock action), koursorses (medium weight equipped with mail or scale armor) and lightly armed horse archers.
+By the mid-Byzantine period (c.
+900–1200) the regular mounted arm was broadly divided into katafraktoi (heavily armored and intended for shock action), koursorses (medium weight equipped with mail or scale armor) and lightly armed horse archers.